ncusi/MSR_Challenge_2024/README.md

 ### No cloned repositories in DVC

-Because DVC does not handle well dangling symlinks in directories to be put in DVC storage[^1] (which happens in some repositories), and because of space limitations, cloned repositories of projects included in the DevGPT dataset are not stored in DVC.
+Because DVC does not handle well dangling symlinks (which happens in some repositories) inside directories to be put in DVC storage[^1] , and because of the space limitations, cloned repositories of projects included in the DevGPT dataset are not stored in DVC.

 To make it possible to depend on repositories being cloned,